 WP Table Builder

-Off the field, Murphy was a choir boy while Parker was at times a “bad” boy.
-Murphy was a Latter-Day Saint who did not drink alcoholic beverages while Parker dabbled in cocaine.
-I strongly believe that Parker’s transgressions of the past should not be held against him decades later but also feel that Murphy’s character deserves extra credit.
+Off the field, Murphy was a choir boy, while Parker was at times a “bad” boy.
+Murphy was a Latter-Day Saint who did not drink alcoholic beverages, while Parker dabbled in cocaine.
+I strongly believe that Parker’s transgressions of the past should not be held against him decades later, but I also feel that Murphy’s character deserves extra credit.

 Comparison to Dwight Evans